ChristinaKo/SoftDev_FoodMe/README.md

  -> by cuisine
 random food choice

+Log In -> getting this we could save things that people have tried and stuff

-Things to do later (optional more features):
+**Things to do later (optional more features):
 Free membership
-oauth for blogging and comments, and ranking ordering from directly the site
+oauth for blogging and comments, and ranking
+Share on facebook
+Twitter stuff
+ordering from directly the site add nutritional values

 recipe of the day home screen

+*CALENDAR + UPDATES

+potential names...
+foodme???